billkindle/FWVMUG_June_2020_Enterprise_Monitoring_With_Zabbix/Zabbix_Install_Ubuntu_2004.md

 # zcat /usr/share/doc/zabbix-server-mysql*/create.sql.gz | mysql -uzabbix -p password
 ```

 This will take a minute or two to execute.
 When you are returned to the command prompt, you can continue.
+The username and password shown above is for the schema being imported, it is not the same account you will be using going forward.

 ## Configuring Zabbix Server